aridjayarecipes/cutesrecipes.web.app/content/post/1916-step-by-step-guide-to-make-award-winning-roasted-kale-and-brussel-sprouts.md

 - "1/2 cup finely shredded Parmesan cheese"
 recipeinstructions:
 - "Slice the Brussel sprouts into half.
 Lay into a pan.
 Preheat convection oven 400 degrees Fahrenheit.
 Season the top with salt."
-- "Chop the ham divide the butter into thin pat&#39;s.
+- "Chop the ham divide the butter into thin pat's.
 Add them on top.
 Place in the oven for 35 minutes.
 Serve I hope you enjoy!!!"
 categories:
 - Recipe
 tags: